EthanSousaProjects/Personal_Server_Setup/README.md

 I would recommend bookmarking the dashboard into your browser so you do not have to remember the IP address and port.

+__Important Note -__ If you use host names instead of IP addresses, you can have only one link to your service via `<htttp/https depends on connection type>://<host name>:<Port>`.
+I personally now just use the host names in my http/https link.
+I did keep the local and ZeroTier tags for some services which I have on PCs I do not know the host name of.

 ## Updates and backup

 One thing that I want to setup for all docker containers including Heimdall is automatic backups and updates.
 The OMV plugin allows for this to be the case.
 To accomplish this, navigate to `Services > Compose > Schedule` and click on the white plus in a blue circle.